 All software supplied with the controller is compatible with Windows 10,

 Windows 8, Windows 7, Windows Vista, Windows XP, Linux, and Mac OS X (32-bit and 64-bit versions) as well with Tango and FESA.
-Controller/driver is delivered with a cross-platform library and examples which allow quick programming on C++, C#, .NET, Delphi, Visual Basic, gcc, Xcode, Matlab, Java, and LabVIEW.
+Controller/driver is delivered with a cross-platform library and examples which allow quick programming on C++, C#, .NET, Delphi, Visual Basic, gcc, Xcode, Matlab, Java, Python and LabVIEW.
 The software package also includes XILab user interface, which allows easy access to all motion functions and settings.
 A scripting language (an EcmaScript dialect) is integrated into XILab, which allows easy sequencing of actions including cycles and conditional breakpoints without compilation and mastering a programming language.

 Number of axes

 0,1- 6 A